tajo/ladle/packages/website/docs/troubleshooting.md

 DEBUG=ladle* pnpm ladle build
 ```

 You can also enable verbose output in the browser console by adding an item into local storage `debug: ladle*` where `debug` is the key and `ladle*` the value.
-In Chrome you can do that by opening the dev tools and going to the `Application` tab.
+In Chrome, you can do that by opening the dev tools and going to the `Application` tab.

 ## Create Issue